You probably have this wrong

 The research is clear: workers who eat low-glycemic-index meals (meals that digest slowly and deliver glucose steadily) maintain better focus, memory, and attention throughout the day compared to those eating high-GI meals.
 Research suggests that low-glycemic lunches improve afternoon focus and reduce fatigue compared to high-GI alternatives [1].
 The connection between diet and work performance is not about calories or nutrition guidelines.
 It is about the timing and stability of your fuel delivery.

-The single biggest leverage point for afternoon productivity is lunch.
+The single biggest leverage point for a nutrition for productivity strategy is lunch.
 What you eat between 11:30am and 1pm determines whether 2-4pm is sharp or sluggish.

 Nutrition for productivity framework: Why meal timing beats meal quality